onzfonz/comp227/src/content/1/en/part1d.md

 ![random joke with next button](../../images/1/18a.png)

-**WARNING** create-react-app will automatically turn your project into a git-repository unless you create your application inside of an existing git repository.
-**Most likely you do not want each of your projects to be a separate repository**, so simply run the `rm -rf .git` command at the root of your application.
+**WARNING** Make sure that when you call create-react-app that you are inside of your repo's base folder - not inside of your other folders (like *reading*!)!
 #### 1.13*: jokes step2

 Expand your application so that you can vote for the displayed joke.